TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

     my_macro1($0,$1)
 %ENDMACRO

-my_macro2(123,456)
+my_macro2(123,456)  ; No error thrown
 ```

 Here `my_macro2` is now explicitly sharing its parameters with `my_macro1`, so this program is valid.
-Parameter references can be contained within the parameters of a nested macro, and they will be expanded just as they would be anywhere else within the containing macro - before they are inserted into the contents of the macro being nested.
+Parameter references can be contained within the parameters of a nested macro, and they will be replaced just as they would be anywhere else within the containing macro.
+The replacement happens before the parameter text is inserted into the contents of the macro being nested.

-Because commas and brackets have special meanings within macro parameters, if you want to provide a comma or bracket character as a literal part of a parameter's content, you must precede each one with a backslash.
+Because commas and brackets have special meanings within macro parameters, if you want to provide a comma or bracket character as a literal part of a parameter's content, you must precede each instance of one with a backslash.
 These backslashes will not be included as a part of the inserted parameter text.
 Backslashes themselves must be doubled up (i.e. having one backslash preceded by another: `\\`) in order to treat them as literal text.

 For example: